parrt/msds501/projects/wordsim.md

 ### Main program

-To provide a little commandline interpreter where users can type in words or partial analogies, you will use this main program:
+To provide a little commandline interpreter where users can type in words or partial analogies, you will use this main program in your `wordsim.py` file (that you must create in the root directory of your depository):

 ```python
 if __name__ == '__main__':